CBT for Panic Attacks

 Your therapist will help you replace negative thought patterns with more balanced ones that are less likely to trigger panic attacks.

-Much of its success as a treatment for panic attacks lies in the fact that CBT teaches people useful thought management skills that can be applied to the situations they encounter in daily life.
+Much of its success as a treatment for panic attacks lies in the fact that cognitive behavioural therapy teaches people useful thought management skills that can be applied to the situations they encounter in daily life.
 Your therapist can also suggest breathing techniques and other coping mechanisms that can alleviate the symptoms when a panic attack does strike.

 The next time a panic attack sets in, try to remind yourself that you are not in danger and that the sensation will pass.
 We’ve put together 10 Tips for Managing Panic Attacks – keep it handy so you can be prepared the next time you feel panicked.